Thermodynamics and stability of equilibrium/non-equilibrium steady states in thermodynamically isolated/open systems -- case study for compressible heat conducting fluid: Isolated systems---spatially homogeneous rest state

-and we show that the integrand is bounded from below and that is attains its minimum at the spatially homogeneous rest state.
-(Shifting the functional by a constant we can then make the amended functional non-negative and vanishing only at the spatially homogeneous rest state.)
-The integrand in~\eqref{eq:49} is easy to analyse provided that we rewrite the entropy $\entropy$ and the internal energy $\ienergy$ in terms of Helmholtz free energy.
+The integrand in~\eqref{eq:91} is easy to analyse provided that we rewrite the entropy $\entropy$ and the internal energy $\ienergy$ in terms of Helmholtz free energy.
 (The Helmholtz free energy has the temperature $\temp$ and the density~$\rho$ as its natural variables, which indicates that the Helmholtz free energy might be the most convenient thermodynamic potential for our task.)
 We have

 and consequently also